JobinBiju/JobinBiju/README.md

   <img src="https://raw.githubusercontent.com/JobinBiju/JobinBiju/master/images/working.gif" width=300>
   <br><br>
   <samp>
-    I'm <a href="https://github.com/JobinBiju/">Jobin</a> currently a Third Year Computer Science and Engineering student at <a href="http://www.rit.ac.in/">RIT, Kottayam :school: </a> and an aspiring software & harware developer:computer:.
+    I'm <a href="https://github.com/JobinBiju/">Jobin</a> currently a Third Year Computer Science and Engineering student at <a href="http://www.rit.ac.in/">RIT, Kottayam :school: </a> and an aspiring software & hardware developer:computer:.
 Interested in working on IoT projects and Application development using Flutter.
 I'm always curious about new technologies and love to control hardware with software and frameworks.
   </samp>
 </p>